openhwgroup/cve2/doc/03_reference/testplan.rst

 .. figure:: images/tb2.svg
     :alt: Testbench Architecture

-    Architecture of the UVM testbench for Ibex core
+    Architecture of the UVM testbench for CVE2 core

-Ibex utilises a co-simulation checking approach described in detail in :ref:`cosim`.
+CVE2 utilises a co-simulation checking approach described in detail in :ref:`cosim`.
-With the co-simulation system all instructions Ibex executes and all external events such as an interrupts or memory errors are fed to a golden model.
+With the co-simulation system all instructions CVE2 executes and all external events such as an interrupts or memory errors are fed to a golden model.
 The results of every instruction execution and every memory access are crossed checked against the golden model with any mismatches resulting in a test failure.
 The aim is to check all possible externally observable behaviours of ``cve2_top`` against the golden model.
 The golden model used is the `Spike RISC-V ISS <https://github.com/riscv-software-src/riscv-isa-sim>`_.